Ayush-Poddar-2003/Operating-System/2_5_SemaphoresProblems.md

 ### <center> READER WRITER
 Multiple readers can read the shared data simultaneously without issues.
 But if a writer is writing:
 • No other writer or reader should access the data

-Readcount is a variable, rest semaphores
+semaphore mutex = 1;       // for readCount
+semaphore wrt = 1;         // for writers

 ![alt text](image-49.png)